pranavj1001/TwitterClone/README.md

 # TwitterClone
-Based on Core principles of Twitter but based on my approach.
+Based on Core principles of Twitter but different in many ways.

 **This repo is under construction.**